 Ahead of the 105 pm game time, we headed out to explore nearby Onondaga Lake Park.
 Cloudiness obscured the sunshine early, but as the morning wore on, the sunshine ultimately won out.
 With the sunshine came an increasing in humidity, though moderate when compared to what the Fourth of July weekend can bring.

 Walking through the park afforded us a great view of the lake, as well as its inhabitants.
 Apparently, Canadian geese call the park home (at least during the warmer months), and for the most part seemed content to share the park with us.
-There was one goose who appeared to be less than enthusiastic about our visit, and was not shy about showing his distance.
+There was one goose who appeared to be less than enthusiastic about our visit, and was not shy about showing his displeasure.
 Fortunately for us, he (or she) eventually allowed us to leave unharmed.

 After wrapping up our visit the lake, we headed to the ballpark for the final game of the series at NBT Bank Stadium.
 Arriving early, we took our time reviewing the ballpark.
 In the light of day, it was clear that the stadium had been recently renovated.
 The two level stadium looked much bigger than the night before, especially when viewed from the poles.
 This stadium is probably the largest minor league ballpark we’ve seen, with respect to capacity.